kissyteam/kissy/README.md

 # KISSY

-> A Powerful JavaScript Framework
+> A Powerful Collection Of Modules

 ## Vision